jbenet/yt2ipfs/README.md

 # yt2ipfs - re-host youtube videos on ipfs

-> Please only use on videos you are allowed to download, such as your own or out of copyright.
+> Only intended for use on videos you are allowed to download, such as your own or out of copyright.

 ## Install